Photo from Canva

 Check the installation’s website and social media to learn more about the area, schools, amenities, and more.
 Read neighborhood reviews from other military families on Military Town Advisor to get an unfiltered look at the area and tips from those who've lived there.

-Be sure to check out our base information pages to learn more details about where you’re headed.
+Be sure to check out our base information pages to learn more details about your new duty station.
 Simply click the state, your base, then "more base housing details."
 You'll also find more base information and ideas of things to do for the whole family, on our frequently updated blog.
 Search by service branch, location, or city.
-Use the dropdown at the top of our blog page to see more options!
+Use the dropdown at the top of our blog page to see more options.

 If you’re moving overseas, you'll be assigned an overseas sponsor who will be an invaluable resource regarding area-specific information.